TousAntiCovid/CLEA-exposure-verification/documents/CLEA-specification-EN.md

 Being static, this solution has downsides: it is less robust in front of relay attacks, and it enables an attacker to display all the clusters on a map (since the location UUIDs will not frequently change over time, it is relatively easy to collect them) or to focus on a specific set of locations to know if they are cluster.
 A good practice is to regularly change the QR codes, in particular if the location is identified as a cluster.
 This aspect is out of scope of the present specification.
-It can also be noticed that both systems can nicely cohabit, on the same Cléa application, using the same protocol and central server.
+It can also be noticed that both systems can nicely cohabit, on the same CL\'EA application, using the same protocol and central server.

 Finally the employees of a location can benefit from the service, in order to be warned if their workplace is a cluster, or on the opposite to upload to the server that they have been tested COVID+.
 Since they have a long presence in the location, the employees must scan a specific QR code which differs from regular QR codes scanned by clients.